jason19970210/Test/note.md

 #### Install
 > Windows
 `AppServ`官網 點擊 [AppServ v2.5.9 & 2.4.9 with Zend Optimizer AddOns Released !](http://www.appservnetwork.com/modules.php?name=News&file=article&sid=38)

-The Download will be automatic
++ When Installing, following the steps of the wizard.

-When Installing, following the steps of the wizard.
++ Type "localhost" & your email address, let the Apache HTTP Port as 80 as default
-Type "localhost" & your email address, let the Apache HTTP Port as 80 as default
++ Enter Root Password and confirm again, The `Character Sets and Collations` should be the option `UTF-8 Unicode`
-Enter Root Password and confirm again, The `Character Sets and Collations` should be the option `UTF-8 Unicode` Then the install will be finish.
++ Then the install will be finish.

 #### Starting Apache
-Using the broswer and point to `http://localhost/`
++ Using the broswer and point to `http://localhost/`
-If the web shows fail to connect with the localhost,
++ If the web shows fail to connect with the localhost,
 > Windows >> Program >> AppServ >> Control Server by Service >> `Apache Start`

 #### Stop Apache